pluttgens/node-snowflake/README.md

-# Distributed Unique & Numeric IDs
+# Node implementation of twitter snowflake